-Last reviewed May 2023
+Last reviewed Jan 2025

 Objective Success criteria Reduce the gap between exclusions of students with protected characteristics and those without.
 Gap has reduced to below the national average as a minimum expectation of success.
 Ensure that all students receive rigorous and meaningful instruction on living in diverse societies.
-The "Social Curriculum" is rolled out to all KS3 students.
-Citizenship and PSHE lessons are planned in response to student needs identified through behavioural data.
+Ongoing - Citizenship and PSHE lessons are planned in response to student needs identified through behavioural data.
 Reduce the gap between lesson removals for students with protected characteristics and those without.
 Data shows a narrowing of the gap.
-Data shows SEND students accessing alternative behavioural management strategies when lesson removals occur (IFL) Develop consistent and strong systems of reporting of discriminatory incidents.
-All staff have attended CPD relevant to their role and self-identified needs around an element of discrimination (ableism, LGBT+ discrimination, racism, misogyny).
-Reporting systems on ClassCharts and CPOMS are refined to make reporting easier.
+Data shows SEND students accessing alternative behavioural management strategies when lesson removals occur (IFL) Please seen the "how we are performing" section for more information.
+Develop consistent and strong systems of reporting of discriminatory incidents.
+There is a rolling programme of annual CPD allowing staff access to training relevant to their role and self-identified needs (how to tackle or discuss ableism, LGBT+ discrimination, racism, or misogyny).
+Ongoing - Review the CPD calendar at the start of every academic year to ensure that staff are regularly trained on how to best use the established reporting system for bullying and discriminatory events within the academy.
 Students report that they feel that reports of discrimination are recorded and dealt with appropriately in student surveys.
 ECT SEND Link system implemented.
 Observation and visit data shows that lesson visits are better used to develop adaptations for children with special educational needs.
-Fewer SEND students removed from ECT lessons.
+Ongoing data collection to monitor SEN behaviour outcomes with a view to ensure thatfewer SEND students are removed from ECT lessons.
 Lesson observation data in ECT Year 2 demonstrates improved outcomes for SEND students in ECT lessons.